Ghini/ghini.desktop/doc/use_cases-jbq.rst

          Labels come for us in two flavours: (1) either new plants just being acquired by the garden; (2) or plants in the garden, found without a label.
-We disinguish the two cases by adding a 'ret' extra text for relabeled plants.
+We distinguish the two cases by adding a 'ret' extra text for relabeled plants.

 - Our workflow includes moving plants around in the garden, keep track of